Harold-GC/narf/README.md

 NARF stands for **N**utanix **A**ctivity **R**eport (the F has no meaning, just makes the command sounds fun).

-Inspired in old school UNIX commands like `sar` and `iostat`, aim to be a simple tool to query and report information from arithmos DB in Nutanix clusters.
+Inspired in old school UNIX commands like `sar`, `iostat` and `top`, aim to be a simple tool to query and report information from arithmos DB in Nutanix clusters.
 Later will add a feature to export the data into files that can be uploaded to a graphical tool like Grafana.

 ## Usage
 ```